 Both of these roles are inversely proportional–they’re indirectly related to each other.
-So in this situation, you want to talk about how the skills you’ve developed as a social media marketer will help the company get closer to accomplishing their goals by having you as part of the sales team.
+So, in this situation, you want to talk about how the skills you’ve developed as a social media marketer will help the company get closer to accomplishing its goals by having you as part of the sales team.

 In the case of social media marketing into a sales role, here’s an example of a generic resume objective example:

 Proven track record of successful case studies working with several in-house marketing teams.
-Now seeking to deliver a higher rate of sales figures.”
+Now seeking to deliver a higher rate of sales figures.

 In our second example, it would’ve been better if we had included the brand names we’ve worked with specifically.
 It would look far more credible rather than just stating “businesses”.

 Possessing limited, relevant work experience

 For school, college, and university graduates, crafting an effective resume objective can help you get the entry-level position you want even if you don’t have much work experience to show for.

 You want to indicate how your career objective is related to the job opening.